-InfoSec Institute’s CCNA/CCENT/CCDA/CCNA: Security Quad Certification Boot Camp is a seven day accelerated, in-depth course that can help IT professionals build a foundation in and apprentice knowledge of networking.
-CCNA/CCENT certified professionals can install, configure, and operate LAN, WAN, and dial access services for small networks including but not limited to use of these protocols: IP, EIGRP, Serial, Frame Relay, VLANs, RIP, Ethernet, and OSPF.
+InfoSec Institute’s Authorized CCNA, CCENT, CCDA, CCNA: Security Quad Certification Boot Camp is a 7-day accelerated, in-depth course that can help IT professionals build a foundation in and apprentice knowledge of networking.
+CCNA/CCENT certified professionals can install, configure, and operate LAN, WAN, and dial access services for small networks including but not limited to use of these protocols: IP, EIGRP, Serial, VLANs, RIP, Ethernet, and OSPF.

-Our innovative seven day training course is designed specifically for network engineers and administrators requiring full knowledge of Cisco router and switch configuration.
+InfoSec Institute is excited to offer you our Authorized Quad Cisco Certified Network Associate (CCNA) Boot Camp, an innovative 7 day training course designed specifically for network engineers and administrators requiring full knowledge of Cisco router and switch configuration.
 InfoSec Institute has been known for quality training since 1997, and our CCNA boot camp has been one of the cornerstones of our educational portfolio available to students.
 We have the highest commitment in the industry to quality courseware, instruction and exam prep.

 InfoSec Institute also supplements your core routing and switching knowledge in class with an additional focus on the two hottest areas of networking: network security and infrastructure design.
 In this course, we prepare you for exam success and after passing the CCNA/CCENT exams, you then train directly on CCNA: Security and CCDA curricula all in one sitting.
-In today’s economy, there are many CCNA-certified individuals on the job market.
+In today’s economy, there are many CCNA certified individuals on the job market.
 To distinguish yourself, it is important to demonstrate proficiencies in the subject areas most needed by employers today: routing and switching, infrastructure design, and security.
-In our survey of the networking professional job market, many enterprise networking positions require or desire experience in network design and security in addition to core routing and switching skills.
-There are no better schools than InfoSec Institute to add the SECURITY designation to your Cisco certifications!
+In our survey of the networking professional job market, a majority of enterprise networking positions require or desire experience in network design and security in addition to core routing and switching skills.

-We also prepare you for success by sending you pre-study material prior to the start of the course.
+InfoSec Institute also prepares you for success by sending you pre-study material PRIOR to the start of the course.
 You can begin your learning process as soon as you enroll, so that you can learn the basics on your own and maximize the time spent in-class with the instructor.